-In SMC, create filter rules for each firewall to allow traffic to go through the tunnel.
+1. Create filter rules for each firewall to allow traffic to go through the tunnel.
 The remote peer must be defined as the Gateway - router.
 To do so, in the Action menu, General tab in rules, select the VTI object that SMC automatically generated, representing the remote peer.

-Create return routes directly on each firewall.
+2. Create return routes in each firewall's Routing tab.

-If you are not using policy-based routing:
+If you are not using policy-based routing (PBR):

-- 1. In SMC, create filter rules for each firewall to allow traffic to go through the tunnel. - 2.
-On each firewall, create static routes dedicated to the remote peer's IPsec VTIs.
+- 1. On each firewall, create static routes dedicated to the remote peer's IPsec VTIs. - 2.
+Configure a filter policy for each firewall to allow traffic to go through the tunnel.